Yangtze: Other animals

 In addition to the very large and exceptionally rare Yangtze giant softshell turtle, several smaller turtle species are found in the Yangtze basin, its delta and valleys.
 These include the Chinese box turtle, yellow-headed box turtle, Pan's box turtle, Yunnan box turtle, yellow pond turtle, Chinese pond turtle, Chinese stripe-necked turtle and Chinese softshell turtle, which all are considered threatened.

 More than 160 amphibian species are known from the Yangtze basin, including the world's largest, the critically endangered Chinese giant salamander.
 It has declined drastically due to hunting (it is considered a delicacy), habitat loss and pollution.
 The polluted Dian Lake, which is part of the upper Yangtze watershed (via Pudu River), is home to several highly threatened fish, but was also home to the Yunnan lake newt.
 This newt has not been seen since 1979 and is considered extinct.
 In contrast, the Chinese fire belly newt from the lower Yangtze basin is one of the few Chinese salamander species to remain common and it is considered least concern by the IUCN.

 The Yangtze basin contains a large number of freshwater crab species, including several endemics.
 A particularly rich genus in the river basin is the potamid Sinopotamon.
 The Chinese mitten crab is catadromous (migrates between fresh and saltwater) and it has been recorded up to 1400 km up the Yangtze, which is the largest river in its native range.
 It is a commercially important species in its native range where it is farmed, but the Chinese mitten crab has also been spread to Europe and North America where considered invasive.

 The freshwater jellyfish Craspedacusta sowerbii, now an invasive species in large parts of the world, originates from the Yangtze.

+Tourism

+The Yangtze River cruise, also called the "Three Gorges cruise", is a popular tourist attraction.